master-style/business/package/README.md

 <br>

-> Trust the owner, this will make your coding simple.
+> Trust the master, this will make your coding simple.

 <br>